 On the one hand, there’s Steven Rogers (Captain America) who, despite being used to hierarchal control in the military, scorns authority and rejects international oversight when carrying out their superhero duties.

-On the other hand, there’s Tony Stark (Iron Man) who, despite being a maverick and a poster boy of non-conformists, submits to bureaucracy and welcomes government intervention, noting that the last thing The Avengers need is create yet more collateral damage.
+On the other hand, there’s Tony Stark (Iron Man) who, despite being a maverick and a poster boy of non-conformists, submits to bureaucracy and welcomes government intervention, noting that the last thing The Avengers need is to create yet more collateral damage.

 In marketing, it’s like listening to two rival companies presenting their products.
 They have basically the same products, but there’s a significant difference in the presentation because the bosses subscribe to different schools of thought in, well, packaging the product.
 It’s actually better that way.
 Variety, even just in packaging is fun.
 Same product, different packaging.